 “If, by any means, I may attain to the resurrection from the dead.”

-In the English, in this verse Paul appears to doubt that he will rise from the dead.
-Does he doubt the assurance of his salvation?
+In English, in this verse, Paul appears to doubt that he will rise from the dead.
+Does he question the assurance of his salvation?

 Verse 11 is a continuation of Paul’s personal testimony about his spiritual aspirations.